maxviazov/Spring-Frameworks-/Spring-Framework-Versions.md

 _This document provides a summary of changes and guidance on upgrades related to specific versions.
-If you see anything missing or inaccurate, please submit a pull-request against this page, or create a [ticket in JIRA](https://jira.spring.io/browse/SPR).
-For details on new features and changes, see [[What's New in the Spring Framework]]._
+If you see anything missing or inaccurate, please submit a pull-request against this page, or create a [ticket in JIRA](https://jira.spring.io/browse/SPR)._

 # Supported Versions